 You can learn a lot from BuzzFeed’s segmentation and apply it to any email list.
-Even if your audience isn’t that diverse, your affiliates can still narrow down their campaign efforts based on subscribers’ location, gender, age, or similar criteria you can suggest to add to the opt-in form.
+Even if your audience isn’t that diverse, your affiliates can still narrow down their campaign efforts based on subscribers’ location, gender, age, or similar criteria you can suggest adding to the opt-in form.
 That way, you will make their email efforts more targeted, directly influencing open rates and conversions.

 Anyone who owns a WordPress website likely stumbled upon WPBeginner, one of the biggest WordPress-specific blogs out there.
 Although their name suggests they are inclined towards beginners, advanced WordPress developers use their blog too, as it offers straightforward solutions even to complex problems.

-While they do a terrific job with SEO, as you can see their site at the top of most WP-related search queries, WPBeginner also does a marvelous job with their newsletter.
+While they do a terrific job with SEO, as you can see their site is at the top of most WP-related search queries, WPBeginner also does a marvelous job with their newsletter.
 In fact, there’s so much to learn from their welcome email alone:

 The welcome email is often a missed opportunity, as many affiliates use it as a confirmation page where they leave a “thank you for subscribing” message.
-Turning the welcome email itself into an actual helpful resource that contains affiliate links will not only make a potential sale, but will also trigger the attention of new subscribers to continue reading future emails.
+Turning the welcome email itself into an actual helpful resource that contains affiliate links will not only make a potential sale but will also trigger the attention of new subscribers to continue reading future emails.

 Adam Enfroy is one of the biggest names in the blogging and affiliate marketing world.
 His rapid rise to stardom is the reason for his popularity – he started his blog only three years ago and achieved phenomenal results in a very short time.
 Most of his earnings came from affiliate marketing, so he knows what he’s talking about.